MileHacker Logo

 • Meknes Golf Royal

-Extensive green spaces and manicured lawns, contrasting with the city's historical architecture.
+Extensive green spaces and manicured lawns, as opposed to the city's historical architecture.

 • Scenic Viewpoints & Natural Wonders